VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

    Open `Search Actions` dialog with Ctrl+Shift+A (⌘⇧A on Mac), type `plugins`, press Alt+Enter (⌥↩ on Mac), then press the chosen shortcut (suggested: Ctrl+Alt+Shift+P, or ⌘⌥⇧P on Mac).

-2. Make sure the following bundled plugins are enabled:
+2. Make sure the following bundled plugins are enabled, in the `Installed` tab of `Preferences -> Plugins`:
    * Git
    * Gradle
    * IntelliLang (for highlighting of language injections, e.g. JavaScript within Scala, or shell script within YAML)